Tim Tebow Gets First Spring Training Hit, Makes Circus Catch [Video]

 Tebow will again be with the big club as a bench player tomorrow in Grapefruit League action when the Mets travel to West Palm Beach to play the Houston Astros.
 What happens after that is up in the air.

 The 2007 Heisman trophy winner from the University of Florida, where he won two national championships as the team’s quarterback, Tim Tebow was drafted by the Denver Broncos in the first round of the NFL Draft in 2010.
-After two seasons there (which included a playoff victory over the Pittsburgh Steelers), Tebow was picked up by the New York Jets where he, unfortunately, languished on the bench.
+After two seasons there (which included a playoff victory over the Pittsburgh Steelers), Tebow was picked up by the New York Jets where he unfortunately languished on the bench.

 Given the lack of playing opportunities afforded to him by the coaching staff, Tim Tebow’s career with the Jets was dismal, finishing the season with just eight passing attempts for 39 yards and zero touchdowns.